mjhoptics/opticalglass/docs/OG_Overview.rst

 Installation
 ------------

-To install :mod:`opticalglass` using pip, use
+To install OpticalGlass using pip, use

 .. code::

    > pip install opticalglass

-Alternatively, :mod:`opticalglass` can be installed from the conda-forge channel using conda
+Alternatively, OpticalGlass can be installed from the conda-forge channel using conda

 .. code::